kkawula/minecraft/README.md

 Green magic button in your IDE e.g. CLion.

 But for multiplatform development, I recommend using the terminal.
-WSL should works fine.
+WSL should work fine.

 ## Controls
 - <kbd>**Esc**</kbd> - Exit